DonnchaC/onionbalance/docs/getting-started.rst

 ===============

-OnionBalance implements `round-robin` like load balancing on top of Tor hidden services.
+OnionBalance implements `round-robin` like load balancing on top of Tor onion services.
 A typical OnionBalance deployment will incorporate one management servers and multiple backend application servers.

 Architecture
 ------------

-The management server runs the OnionBalance daemon and will regularly publish hidden service routing information to the Tor network.
+The management server runs the OnionBalance daemon.
+OnionBalance combines the routing information (the introduction points) for multiple backend onion services instances and publishes this information in a master descriptor..

-The backend application servers / node runs their own standard Tor hidden service.
-Client access the public hidden service address are then routed to one of the backend application servers.
+The backend application servers run a standard Tor onion service.
+When a client connects to the public onion service they select one of the introduction points at random.
+When the introduction circuit completes the user is connected to the corresponding backend instance.

 **Management Server**
   is the machine running the OnionBalance daemon.
-It the master hidden service private key.
+It needs to have access to the onion service private key corresponding for the desired onion address.
+This is the public onion address that users will request.

-  This machine can be located geographically isolated from the machines hosting the hidden service content.
+  This machine can be located geographically isolated from the machines hosting the onion service content.
 It does not need to serve any content.

 **Backend Instance**
-  Each backend application server will run a Tor hidden service.
-EXPLAIN
+  Each backend application server runs a Tor onion service with a unique onion service key.

 .. note::
     The :ref:`onionbalance-config <onionbalance_config>` tool can be used to